Cristianetaniguti/Reads2MapApp/README.md

-# OneMap Workflows App
+# Reads2Map App

-Shiny app to present OneMap Workflows results in graphics.
+Shiny app to present Reads2Map Workflows results in graphics.
 Here you can see:

 ## SimulatedReads results